Main content start

 • Lead review sessions before exams.

-• Attend grading sessions for midterm and final exams.
+• Attend grading sessions for midterm and final exams, usually scheduled for the Wednesday afternoon the day after the exam.

-• Staff the Physics Tutoring Center (PTC) for two hours each week to assist students with homework (HW) problems and in understanding concepts.
-Hold an additional office hour, also in the PTC.
+• Staff Group Study Hall (GSH) for 3 hours each week (2 hours for 41E) to assist students with homework (HW) problems and in understanding concepts.

-• The Head TA organizes the scheduling of PTC hours.
+• The Head TA organizes the scheduling of GSH hours.

 • Help with miscellaneous tasks determined by the Head TA